jasonjmcghee/claude-code-mental-model/commands/mental-model.md

 ### If "update":

 1. Read existing MentalModel.toml
+2. Get the last_updated date from the file
+3. Use git to analyze changes since then:
+   - Run `git log --since="YYYY-MM-DD" --name-status --pretty=format:"%h %s"` to see commits and file changes
+   - Run `git diff --stat HEAD@{YYYY-MM-DD}..HEAD` to see overall changes
+   - Identify new files, moved files, deleted files, and significantly modified files
-2. Check for structural changes:
+4. Check for structural changes:
-   - New files or directories
+   - New files or directories from git history
-   - Moved or renamed files
+   - Moved or renamed files (git detects these)
-   - New dependencies
+   - New dependencies in package files
+   - New components or services
-3. Update relevant sections:
+5. Update relevant sections based on git findings:
    - Component file mappings
    - Test coverage if changed significantly
-   - Evolution tracking for major changes
+   - Evolution tracking for major changes from git log
-   - Last_updated timestamp
+   - Update last_updated timestamp to today
-4. Preserve existing critical knowledge while adding new findings
+6. Preserve existing critical knowledge while adding new findings from git history

 ### If "query [component]":